-- PS6.1.12 Orange County will amend its concurrency management system in the Land Development Code to implement school concurrency.
-(Added 06/08, Ord.
-08-11) - OBJ PS6.2 OCPS, in conjunction with the County, consistent with the Interlocal Agreement referenced in Policy PS5.1.10, shall establish, and annually review, school CSAs, which will be used to evaluate capacity of schools available to accommodate students generated by proposed development.
+OBJ PS6.2 Orange County Public Schools (OCPS), in conjunction with the Orange County, consistent with the Interlocal Agreement referenced in Policy PS5.1.10 shall establish, and annually review, school Concurrency Service Areas (CSAs), which will be used to evaluate capacity of schools available to accommodate students generated by proposed development.
 (Added 6/08, Ord.
-08-11; Amended 11/17, Ord.
-2017-19)
+08-11; amended 11/17, Ord.
+17-19)

-- PS6.2.1 CSAs are depicted in the Orange County Public Schools Public School Facilities Element Data, Inventory, and Analysis dated May 2, 2008.
+PS6.2.1 Concurrency Service Areas (CSAs) are depicted in the Orange County Public Schools Public School Facilities Element Data, Inventory, and Analysis dated May 2, 2008, as may be amended from time to time.
 (Added 6/08, Ord.
+08-11)

-08-11) - PS6.2.2 CSAs shall be reviewed annually in conjunction with the OCPS adoption of an updated ten (10) year DCOP.
+PS6.2.2 Concurrency Service Areas (CSAs) shall be reviewed annually in conjunction with the Orange County Public Schools (OCPS) adoption of an updated ten (10) year District Capital Outlay Plan (DCOP).
 CSA boundaries may be adjusted to ensure that the utilization of school capacity is maximized to the greatest extent possible, taking into account transportation costs, court approved desegregation plans, and other factors.
 (Added 6/08, Ord.
-08-11) - OBJ PS6.3 Orange County and OCPS shall develop and maintain throughout the planning period a joint process for the implementation of School Concurrency as provided for in the adopted Interlocal Agreement.
-(Added 6/08, Ord.
 08-11)

-- PS6.3.1 Orange County shall not approve a developer-initiated Comprehensive Plan amendment or rezoning that would increase residential density on property that is not otherwise vested until such time as OCPS has determined whether sufficient capacity will exist concurrent with the development or a capacity enhancement agreement is executed that provides for the needed capacity to accommodate the proposed development.
+OBJ PS6.3 Orange County and Orange County Public

+Schools (OCPS) shall develop and maintain

+throughout the planning period a joint

+process for the implementation of School

+Concurrency as provided for in the adopted

+Interlocal Agreement.
 (Added 6/08, Ord.
+0811)

+- PS6.3.1 Orange County shall not approve a developerinitiated Comprehensive Plan amendment or rezoning that would increase residential density on property that is not otherwise vested until such time as Orange County Public Schools (OCPS) has determined whether sufficient capacity will exist concurrent with the development or a capacity enhancement agreement is executed that provides for the needed capacity to accommodate the proposed development.
+(Added 6/08, Ord.
 08-11) - PS 6.3.2 Orange County will determine if a development is vested or exempt from school concurrency.
-Unless the development is determined to be vested or exempt from concurrency, Orange County shall not approve a site plan, final subdivision plan, or its functional equivalent, until a school concurrency recommendation has been provided by OCPS and a school Concurrency Certificate has been issued for the development consistent with the provisions of the adopted Interlocal Agreement.
+Unless the development is determined to be vested or exempt from concurrency, Orange County shall not approve a site plan, final subdivision plan, or its functional equivalent, until a school concurrency recommendation has been provided by Orange County Public Schools (OCPS) and a school Concurrency Certificate has been issued for the development consistent with the provisions of the adopted Interlocal Agreement.
 (Added 6/08, Ord.
 08-11) - PS6.3.3 School concurrency shall not apply to property within a Development of Regional Impact (DRI) for which a Development Order was issued prior to July 1, 2005, or for which a DRI application was submitted prior to May 1, 2005, unless the developer elects otherwise or unless the developer files a Notice of Proposed Change (NOPC) and/or Substantial Deviation to increase the total number of residential dwelling units.
 (Added 6/08, Ord.
-08-11) - PS6.3.4 For DRIs that include residential development and are submitted after July 1, 2005, the County shall include OCPS planning staff on the review team for the DRI, and shall ensure that DRI Development Orders, and DRI Development Order amendments that increase the total number of residential dwelling units, address the issue of school capacity.
-Where existing school capacity is exceeded, mitigation for school impacts shall be included in any mitigation agreements, Development Orders and agreements.
+08-11) - PS6.3.4 For Development of Regional Impacts (DRIs) that include residential development and are submitted after July 1, 2005, the County shall include Orange County Public Schools (OCPS) planning staff on the review team for the DRI, and shall ensure that DRI Development Orders, and DRI Development Order amendments that increase the total number of residential dwelling units, address the issue of school capacity.
+Where existing school capacity is exceeded, mitigation for school impacts shall be included in any mitigation agreements, Development Orders, and agreements.
 (Added 6/08, Ord.
 08-11)